 The goodwill arising from the LEPC Acquisition comprises the value of expected synergies arising from the acquisition and the customer base.
-The goodwill acquired in the LEPC Acquisition is allocated to the Aesthetic CGU.
+The goodwill acquired in the LEPC Acquisition is allocated to the AATAC.

-Transaction costs relating the LEPC Acquisition of \$23,774 are included within "Other operating expenses" in the consolidated statement of comprehensive income.
+Transaction costs relating the LEPC Acquisition of \$23,774 were included within "Other operating expenses" in the consolidated statement of comprehensive income.